DCGCoinDesk/frontend-test/README.md

 This repo contains a JS style guide via [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
 Your code should follow both the formatting and style specified in both.
 Although, you can use any ESLint- and Prettier-compatible tools to check your code, however, we want you to spend your time coding, not fighting with your editor, so we have included [VSCode](https://code.visualstudio.com/Download) workspace settings in this repo.
 After you have installed the dependencies in this project, you can just open open the project in VSCode, it will ask your to install the reccomended plugins and then VSCode will automatically lint and format your code every time you hit save.

 - Please use flexbox when building your CSS layout.
 - You do not need to worry about browser compatibility.
-Latest Chrome is all you ned to target.
+Latest Chrome is all you need to target.

 ## Tips